-Do not include tasks for activities or costs that are ineligible uses of funds under EPA's cleanup grant (e.g., land acquisition, building demolition that is not necessary to cleanup contamination at the site, building or site preparation, or administrative costs, such as indirect costs).
-Please refer to the Brownfields FAQ at: http://www.epa.gov/brownfields/proposal_guides/FY13_FAQs.pdf for additional examples of ineligible uses of funds.
-For questions not covered by the FAQ, contact your Regional Coordinator.
+Do not include tasks for activities that are ineligible uses of funds under EPA's cleanup grant (e.g., land acquisition, building demolition that is not necessary to cleanup contamination at the site, or administrative costs, such as indirect costs).
+Please refer to the Brownfields FAQs at http://www2.epa.gov/sites/production/files/2015-10/documents/fy16_faqs.pdf for additional examples of ineligible uses of funds.
+For questions not covered by the FAQs, contact your Regional Brownfields Contact listed in Section VII.